Pangamic acid: Chemistry

 Subsequent attempts at synthesizing this ester by other researchers found Krebs' purported methods of producing pangamic acid were not reproducible, and research into pangamic acid have focused on compounds of various chemical compositions.
 A review noted that of all the chemicals described in research about pangamic acid, "[n]ot a single product labeled 'pangamate' or 'B15' has been established in a scientifically verifiable manner to conform to the empiric formula" described by the Krebses.
 Analysis of a sample of a compound called "pangamic acid" which was provided by a co-worker of the Krebses in the 1950s showed only lactose upon further evaluation by nuclear magnetic resonance spectroscopy.
 Thus, "pangamic acid" is more a label used to describe one of any number of chemical compounds rather than a particular substance.

-Chemical compounds sold as "pangamic acid" for medicinal purposes have also had various chemical compositions, and suppliers of "pangamic acid" have regularly changed the chemical composition of the compounds sold under this label.
+Chemical compounds sold as "pangamic acid" for medicinal purposes have also had various chemical compositions, and suppliers of "pangamic acid" have regularly changed the identity of the chemical compounds sold under this label.
 One anecdote noted that the Food and Drug Administration (FDA) has seized lots of "calcium pangamate" sold by General Nutrition Center (GNC), which agreed to stop selling the compound in those bottles after the FDA filed suit to stop sales.
 Afterwards, it was noted that GNC was still selling something in the same bottles with the same labels, likely a different compound.
 Due to ambiguity in situations like this, the FDA considers it "not an identifiable substance".

 To summarize, substances that have been claimed to be pangamic acid include: